tonytsai-onead/country_and_region_select/README.md

-# Country and region select
+# Sample. - just to test

 Provides a simple helper to get an HTML select list of countries and regions.
 The list of countries comes from [iso-codes package]( http://svn.debian.org/wsvn/pkg-isocodes/trunk/iso-codes/iso_3166/iso_3166.xml?op=file&rev=0&sc=0) and follows [IBM Globalization guideline](http://www-01.ibm.com/software/globalization/topics/writing/references.jsp) to avoid culturally-sensitive issues in Taiwan and China.